barton-willis/Trigonometry-MATH-103/README.md

-# math-202
+## Resources for Trigonometry--MATH 103

-Some fall 2021 course materials for MATH 202.
+Some fall 2021 course materials for MATH 103.